Skip to Content

 Sea to Summit makes my perfect women’s sleep system.

-In early 2019, my niece asked me to embark on a national park road trip to celebrate her college graduation.
-A camping road trip.
-How could I say no to that?
-Instead of cursing the hard ground and packing extra ibuprofen, I decided to be proactive and invest in some new gear that would make sleeping on the ground a bit more enjoyable.
+Instead of cursing the hard ground and packing extra ibuprofen, I decided to be proactive and invest in some new gear to make sleeping on the ground more enjoyable.

-After hours of research online, and more hours snuggled up on the floor of several REIs, I found a system that I hoped would work for my mid-life camping crisis.
-I’m happy to say that my sleeping bag, sleeping pad, camp pillow combo rocked our month-long camping trip, and that I’ve never slept better outdoors than I did this summer.
+After hours of research online and more hours snuggled up on the floor of several REIs, I found a system that I hoped would work for my mid-life camping crisis.
+I’m happy to say that my sleeping bag, sleeping pad, camp pillow combo rocked our month-long camping trip and that I’ve never slept better outdoors than I did this summer.

 My first decision was to buy all my sleeping gear from the same company so that they would work together as a system.